HumanSignal/label-studio/docs/source/guide/storage.md

 ### Troubleshoot CORS and access problems

-If you have trouble accessing bucket objects in Label Studio, check your web browser console (Ctrl + Shift + i in Chromium) for errors.
+If you have trouble accessing bucket objects in Label Studio, check your web browser console for errors.

 * If you see CORS problems, see [Configuring and using cross-origin resource sharing (CORS)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/cors.html) in the Amazon S3 User Guide.
  <img src='/images/cors-error-2.png' style="opacity: 0.9; max-width: 500px">

 * Make sure you specified the region when creating a new bucket.
-Don't forget to change it in your `.aws/config` file, otherwise you will have problems accessing your bucket objects.
+Don't forget to change it in your source or target storage settings or the `.aws/config` file, otherwise you might have problems accessing your bucket objects.

     E.g.: `~/.aws/config`